AdilhanKaikenov/java-black-belt/src/main/java/com/epam/adilkhan/multithreading/README.md

 Livelock - a situation when 2 or more threads are locked forever, waiting for each other, doing some work, but without any progress.

 Lock starvation is a situation when lower priority threads wait a long time or all the time in order to start.

+**Lock and ReentrantLock**
+Lock is an interface that is implemented by the ReentrantLock class.
+Just like the `synchronized` keyword, Lock is needed to achieve synchronization between threads.

+Methods: lock(), unlock(), tryLock().

+ReentrantLock
+- Acquire Lock - Reentrant lock class provides lock() methods to get a lock  on the shared resource by thread
+- Release Lock - To release lock , programmers have to call unlock() method
+- Ability to interrupt - lockInterruptibly() method can be used to interrupt the thread
+- Fairness - Constructor of this class has fairness parameter.
+If it is set to true then locks favor granting access to the longest-waiting thread
+- Lock Release Order - Lock can be released in any order

+Synchronized
+- Acquire Lock - You need to just write synchronized keyword to acquire a lock
+- Release Lock - It is done implicitly
+- Ability to interrupt - There is no way to interrupt the thread
+- Fairness - Lock does not guarantee any particular  access orde
+- Lock Release Order - Lock should be released in the same order in which they were acquired

+**Daemon Thread**
+Daemon threads are designed to perform background tasks and provide various services to User threads.
+When the last User thread is finished, the program ends its execution without waiting for the Daemon threads to finish.
+If there are no user threads, then it is unnecessary to provide any services to them, and therefore we can stop our program without waiting for the end of the daemon thread.

+**Interrupt threads**
+We have the ability to send a signal to the thread that we want to interrupt it.
+We also have the ability to check in the thread itself if they want to interrupt it.
+It is up to the programmer to decide what to do if this check showed that they want to interrupt the thread.